unbit/uwsgi.it/CustomDistros.md

 If you want to use the uWSGI Emperor of your container you need a uwsgi installation.

-The Emperor searches for the uwsgi binary in the following paths (and order):
+The Emperor searches for the uwsgi binary in the following paths (and order, remember that /usr/local is automatically mapped to the home):

 ```
 /containers/<container_uid>/bin/uwsgi